We swear, it's not just for women. See review this issue.

 Ballistic: Ecks v.
 Sever

 Seeing as how only ten people appear to have seen this flick opening weekend, this here review will be necessarily brief: Lucy Liu is, of course, hot.
 Antonio Banderas appears to be asleep throughout the film.
-And the director, "KAOS," appears to be harboring a substantial grudge against train boxcars, since at least 20 or incinerated during the film's finale.
+And the director, "KAOS," appears to be harboring a substantial grudge against train boxcars, since at least twenty are incinerated during the film's finale.
 In short, yes, it's pretty bad.
 (Bradley Steinbacher)

 The Banger Sisters